pippinlee/hacknight-raphael-template/README.md

 * Made at hacknight
 * A template using [Raphael.js](http://raphaeljs.com/)

-Goal: to show present VS
+Goal: to show present VS future time visually

 [http://www.thepresent.is/#thepresent-365-day-clock](http://www.thepresent.is/#thepresent-365-day-clock)

+What are the different ways to show time visually

 * Brief intro
 * long time